-Welcome back everyone and Happy New Year!
+Welcome back everyone!
 We hope you have all had a lovely break.
 We are looking forward to all of the new and exciting things we will learn this half term during our new topic.

-Our new topic is called 'Manchester's Magic!'
-We will be finding out lots about the where we live and why people like to come to come and visit Manchester.
+Our new topic is called 'Savannah'.
+We will be finding out lots about the Kenya and what it is like to live there.

-Our city theme will inspire our reading and writing this half term.
-Children will write poetry based on one of L.S.
-Lowry's paintings, a travel guide for Manchester and a story based within a city setting.
+Our African theme will inspire our reading and writing this half term.
+Children will write a riddle about an African animal, information about lions and a story based in Africa.
 We will work on using accurate punctuation in our writing and checking to make sure it makes sense.
 Children will use a range of conjunctions to make sure their writing includes more detail.

-This half term, we will focus on multiplication and division, statistics and properties of 2d and 3d shapes.
+This half term, we will focus on measuring time, mass and capacity.
 We will continue to work on learning the 2, 3, 5 and 10 times tables.
 We will also learn division facts for these tables.
 Help your child at home by testing them on these number facts.

-Our PE days are TUESDAYS and WEDNESDAYS.
+Our PE days are WEDNESDAYS and THURSDAYS.
 All children should have a full PE kit, which includes a T-shirt and shorts or jogging trousers/leggings.
-Children will not need outdoor shoes this half term as we will not be doing Outdoor Games.
+Children will need outdoor shoes this half term as we will be doing Outdoor Games.

 Please make sure that your child's name is written inside each piece of kit.
 Long hair must be tied back and no earrings should be worn on these days.

 Homework will be sent out on Fridays.
 Please return homework books by the following Wednesday so it can be marked.